Alexbkjs/it_academy_back/README.md

 Once Docker Compose starts the services, you should be able to access the application.
 Depending on the setup, you can usually reach the app on localhost (or 0.0.0.0) at the defined port in your docker-compose.yml file.

-For example, if the app is running on port 9000(you will get an error even if you try to open :
+For example, if the app is running on port 9000 you can see automatically generated API by this URL:

 ```bash
 http://localhost:9000/docs
 ```

+Keep in mind, that the path /docs was excluded from authentication middleware.
+Every other other request to this domain with path /api/v1 will fail if the authorization header was not provided in request's header.

 #### 5.1 To create a connection to database and verify the present data I am using Database Client JDBC (by Weijan Chen) VS Code extension.
 To create a connection to it, use the data from .env file.

 Up to this moment, if the app is working and you forgot to modify the .env file and disable msw on front end, that is because mocking data.
 If so, expose your back end with ssh -R someDomain:80:localhost:9000 serveo.net and paste https://someDomain.serveo.net instead of https://example.com keeping the path /api/v1, so you have VITE_BASE_API_URL=https://someDomain.serveo.net/api/v1.

 Disable msw by setting VITE_ENABLE_MSW=false, save the file.

 At this moment, app will automatically reload and the request will go through to back end app.
 You can verify it by seeing user with your details in database > Tables > users.
 As well as, default user_achievements and user_quest_progress field during user registration.
 Keep in mind, that if you decide to remove your user profile from db directly, you should remove the fields related to the user from those tables first as they are connected to the user and prevent the action.
 You can locate the needed fields by user_id field.

 To remove the user from GUI: on profile page > gears icon.
 It will remove the user from db as well.

 ### 6. Working with the Code